 Learn What Makes Wilton, NH Such a Great Place to Call Home!

-A quiet town, Wilton has a close-knit community who looks out for their own.
-The Wilton Public & Gregg Free Library offers many monthly events for their residents, it is also home to the Wilton Historical Society.
+A quiet town, Wilton has a close-knit community that looks out for its own.
+The Wilton Public & Gregg Free Library offers many monthly events for its residents, it is also home to the Wilton Historical Society.
 The Wilton Farmers' Market takes place at the Wilton Historical Society every Wednesday from June 18 - October 1.

 The Wilton Community Center offers a variety of educational, social, and recreational activities to residents of all ages.
 Some of their activities include a Farm to Table Dinner and a Teddy Bear Parade.